HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

 This project explores the potential of AI pinelines to predict vector-borne disease outbreaks.
 While many studies over the past decades have focused on predicting epidemic or early warning signals of tipping points using traditional time-series data, our approach shifts to a novel image-based time-series representation.
 Leveraging the advancements in AI for image recognition and detection, this project aims to enhance the prediction of impending disease outbreaks.

-# 2. Image-based time-series representation
+# 2. Image-Based Time-Series Representation
 Three different encoding methods, including the recurrent plot (PR), Gramian angular field (GAF), and Markov transition field (MTF), to generate time-series image-based representations from scalar time-series data were investigated.
 For n observations, the time series x(t) is written below.
                                                                    x(t) = { x1, x2, x3, ….,xn}